cristynhoward/cristynhoward.github.io/_posts/2020-09-02-vps-for-tank-monitor.markdown

 I’m aware that this outlined project is not the easiest or most straightforward way to build a digital thermometer that stores and displays past readings.
 I’ve chosen to approach the project this way because it’s truly “full stack” in that I’ll be doing everything from front-end web development, to database management, to server-side architecture, to micro controller programming.
 Essentially, I’m doing the project this way because it will exercise my skills as a software engineer.
 The complexity is the point.

-This blog post is about the last two bullet points on the list of tasks for this project: configuring my VPS to handle web traffic and serve the web application.
+This blog post is about the last bullet point on the list of tasks for this project: configuring my VPS to handle web traffic and serve the web application.

 Now, I understand that whenever you expose anything to the internet, you are essentially opening a portal to hell in terms of security, so one of my main concerns when approaching this task was providing a layer of abstraction between the actual web application I was going to have running and the web traffic requesting its content.